 (g) the date on which the pay period ends; and

 (h) the legal name of the employer and the operating name of the employer if different from the legal name.

-Subdivision 1.
 Powers and duties.

 The commissioner shall have and exercise the following powers and duties:

 (1) administer and enforce the assessment and collection of taxes;